This page provides details of the Members Allowances Scheme, which came into effect from 1 April 2022.

 Pensionable Allowances – none.

-There is a six month time limit from the date on which an entitlement to each of the following allowances arises, during which a claim for such allowances must beu00a0made by the person to whom they are payable:
+There is a three month time limit from the date on which an entitlement to each of the following allowances arises, during which a claim for such allowances must be made by the person to whom they are payable:

 - Carers’ allowances;